-- I. The sources and terms/conditions of funding for the building projects undertaken in the University; - II.
-Measures being taken to ensure that the office of the Vice Chancellor of the University is occupied by a duly appointed person; - III.
-Reason, other than discrimination, as to why some persons holding Doctor of Philosophy (PhDs) degrees and distinctions in their various fields of study remain engaged as assistant lectures contrary to traditions; and
+- (i) the sources and terms/conditions of funding for the building projects undertaken in the University; - (ii) measures being taken to ensure that the office of the Vice Chancellor of the University is occupied by a duly appointed person; and, - (iii) reason, other than discrimination, as to why some persons holding Doctor of Philosophy (PhDs) degrees and distinctions in their various fields of study remain engaged as assistant lectures contrary to traditions.

-Honourable Members, The Chairperson averred that Hon.
+The Chairperson averred that Hon.
 Peter Kaluma had represented one Dr. Elena Korir in a suit against Kenyatta University, the subject matter of which is related to the Statement sought.
 The Chairperson further indicated that some of the witnesses presented to give evidence included the said Dr. Elena Korir among others and thus necessitating direction in view of the provision of Standing Order 90.
 She also claimed that the matter is likely to be active in court and therefore, sub judice.

-Honourable Members, From the onset, it should be noted that it is the responsibility of Members declare any interest that they may have on any matter before the House.
+From the onset, it should be noted that it is the responsibility of Members declare any interest that they may have on any matter before the House.
 Most parliamentary jurisdictions have long-standing rules and norms regarding the declaration of interest by Members.
 Erskine May, an authority in parliamentary practice and procedure in the book titled, Parliamentary Practice (24th Edition) notes that;